Reference Brian’s book: Roads to Addiction – Highways to Recovery The Brian Master’s Story

 Reach out to professionals, knowledgeable peers and internet resources.
 Such as Smart, Hope, Inc. state backed recovery centers and religious organizations.
 I will be writing additional blogs which complement the multiple path to recovery life line.

-“Realize you that you cannot go back and make a new start but, from this point forward, make a new end.”
+“Realize you cannot go back and make a new start but, from this point forward, make a new end.”

 Yale University studies have proven that the brain needs 90 days to reset; AA attempts to suggest and enforce 90 days of meetings.
 Let the first action plan be a 90 day goal.